-Our oldest is the one who instituted this idea.
+Our oldest added this to our list of family Christmas traditions.
 (It’s sort of what happens when you are locked inside during Winter break and your parents don’t let you on the electronics~ smile~) We all create unique snowflakes then cast our votes for the best one.
 Winner gets to be served a cup of hot chocolate; everyone else makes their own!
 Here is the book I use for cutting beautiful snowflake designs: Snowflakes for all Seasons: 72 Fold & Cut Paper Snowflakes

 This one is where everyone piles in the living room for a campout near the Christmas tree.
+They pile every blanket and pillow in the house to make it nice and comfy.
 A little rough on mom and dad, but worth it!